Configuration Spaces of Manifolds with Boundary: Background and recollections

-We can encode the part of the operad with an open output as a bisymmetric collection $\QQ$, i.e.\ as a functor from the category of pairs of sets and pairs of bijections to dg-modules.
+Let us now give a concrete description of relative operad.
+We can encode a relative operad over $\PP$ as a bisymmetric collection $\QQ$, i.e., as a functor from the category of pairs of sets and pairs of bijections to dg-modules.
 The first set in the pair corresponds to open inputs, and the second to closed inputs.
 There is an identity $\eta_{\mathfrak{o}} \in \QQ(\{*\}, \varnothing)$, and the operadic composition structure maps are given by:

 As mentioned in the definition, we can equivalently view $\QQ$ as an operad in the category of right $\PP$-modules.
 The $\PP$-module in arity $U$ is given by $\QQ(U, -)$, and one checks that the operad structure maps $\circ_{W, -} : \QQ(U/W, -) \otimes \QQ(W, -) \to \QQ(U, -)$ are morphisms of right $\PP$-modules.